Stop your addiction & Transform your Life

 Relaxation therapy and guided imagery are used in the hypnotic state; hypnosis can help remove physical symptoms of withdrawal, anxiety, muscle tension, and pain.
 Reinforcing commitment and painting the power of good choice acts as the catalyst of change.

-Hypnosis helps to persuade at the subconscious level to clients who wants to leave treatment to hold-on and not only complete the program but let go of the constant struggle.
+Hypnosis helps to persuade at the subconscious level clients who want to leave treatment to hold-on and complete the program and let go of the constant struggle.
 Here is more about what you can expect…

 Our program durations are in a private office setting, (we are not a rehab center) that consist of 3 months, 6 months & 12 months.
 They are individualized according to your needs and goals.
 ULTIMATE change takes time; IT IS POSSIBLE, the longer the program the better.
 Committing to the program creates a safe container that will promote life long sobriety and serenity.
-Investing in ones self is the best investment.
-Please call us for a complementary telephone consultation.
+Investing in the Self is the best investment.
+Please call us for a complimentary telephone consultation.